Alexander Dennis Enviro200

 The Enviro200 was originally designed to be the replacement for the Dennis Dart SLF chassis and Alexander ALX200 and Plaxton Pointer 2 bodies.
 The Enviro200 MMC was launched in 2014, eventually replacing the original Enviro200 and Enviro300, which went out of production in 2018 and 2016 respectively.

 Over 6,000 Enviro200s had been built as of July 2017.
-While most have been for British operators, examples have been exported to Australia, Hong Kong, Malaysia, New Zealand and Spain.
 From 2017, the Enviro200 was also marketed in North America.
 Previously, a licence-built version of the model was built by New Flyer Industries and branded the MiDi.

 First generation (2003–2007)

 The first generation Enviro200, then known as the TransBus Enviro200, was unveiled at Coach & Bus 2003 by the vehicle's then-manufacturer, TransBus International.
-Two diesel trial buses were initially produced for display in 2003.
+Two diesel demonstrator buses were initially produced for display in 2003.